oranoran/blog/src/content/blog/back-up-slack-workspace.md

 Next, I initiated the Slack export in their export page.
 This was fairly quick, and finished in just a few minutes, producing a 40MB ZIP file which I could download.

 But wait, is my entire Slack workspace just 40MB?
 Of course not!
 This doesn't cover media attachments - only actual texts.
-If you open the ZIP file, you can see that it has a tree structure with ZIP files at the leaves, representing chat messages.
+If you open the ZIP file, you can see that it has a tree structure with JSON files at the leaves, representing chat messages.
 Each message may have a `files` attributes, with media files attached.
 Each such file has many attributes, one of which is `url_private_download`.
 This URL, which includes an access token, can be used to download the actual file.

 # Preparing to Archive in the Cloud